jorinvo/chatbots/content/development/feature-implementation.md

 -	Show some screenshots for usage of features
 -	Explain how to use features
 -	Explain how each feature is implemented

+Could add subsection about testing here.
+How to test a bot seems kind of tricky.